SpaceG/youtube/README.md

 Install it!

 First be sure you have already installed Node.js, Grunt.js, Bower.js, Npm.js, Homebrew, and MongoDB to Start this small App.

+More to Install, coming soon.. !